rayalan/binary-adages/content/pages/profile-employer-questions.md

 slug: profile-employer-questions
 layout: page

-A successful software engineering position is two points:
+[TOC]

+Successfully searching for a ~~software engineering~~ position resolves two questions:

 * Does the employer want to hire you?
 * Do you want to work for the employer?

-While every job has its rough points -- or _[where there's muc, there's brass](https://wordhistories.net/2021/11/04/where-muck-brass/)_ as the saying goes -- the goal is to find a compelling long-term match.
+While every job has its rough points -- or _[where there's muck, there's brass](https://wordhistories.net/2021/11/04/where-muck-brass/)_ as the saying goes -- the goal is to find a compelling long-term match.
 Over time, then, I've built up my own set of questions[^posthog] to ask employers.
 I don't explicitly ask all of these questions during the interview process, but they frame what I want to learn about potential employers.

 [^posthog]: PostHog has an [excellent article](https://posthog.com/blog/what-to-ask-in-interviews) on key interview questions; many of these are drawn from there.